Published by VTI Foundation, Inc.

 7.1 Deterministic Integrity Boundaries

-Conformance ensures reproducibility of evidence serialization, rule identity derivation, and conformity artifact construction.
+Conformance to this standard ensures reproducibility of evidence serialization, rule identity derivation, and conformity artifact construction.
 It does not ensure correctness of rule logic or integrity of external inputs.

 7.2 Hash Function Selection